medhavi27/ASO-Web-App/documents/design-journey.md

   - *About*: Introduction to ASO using text and several images
     - *Introduction/History*: Text
     - *Images*: Images of past experiences with organization and background image of club picture
-  - *Alumni*: Photo gallery including all alumni of the organization
-    - *Alumni*: Separate page that is shown through a dropdown menu when hovering over "About" in the navigation bar.
-Picture all alumni of ASO through a similar display as the gallery webpage.
-Use images with captions, but most likely shorter descriptions.
+    - When you click on an image, you will see the full size image and a caption

   - *Members*: Photo gallery including all members of the organization
     - *Members*: Picture of every member in ASO as well as a description paired with the image
-    - *Members Form*: E-board members will have the option to login and add members to the photo gallery
     - *Members Search Function*: Search by name, position, year
-    - *Donation*: Bottom section of webpage describing the donation process to ASO.
   - *Events*: List of upcoming events.
     - *Images/Descriptions*: Pictures and captions of upcoming events
     - *Events Form*: E-board members will have the option to login and add upcoming events to the events gallery
   - *Learn More*: Additional information about ASO.
-    - *Blog Information*: Images associated with blog titles
+    - *Blog Information*: Blog posts and links
-    - *Blog Form*: E-board members will have the option to login and add new blog information to the blog gallery that they think is important to announce/share with the community
   - *Contact*: Webpage designed to reach the organization
     - *Info of e-board*: Positions with contact information (email, phone number, name)
     - *Social Media links*: Links to social media such as Facebook or Instagram
+    - *Donation*: Bottom section of webpage describing the donation process to ASO.

+  - *Eboard*: page for logged in eboard members to do tasls
+    - *Table displaying member info*
+    - *Table displaying member attendance*
+    - *Form to add new images to about.php*
+    - *Members Form*: form to add new members
+    - *Blog Form*: form to add new blog posts
 - **Process**
   - [photo of card sort]
   ![Content to Card Sort](cs1.jpg)